RGarciaLago/VIDEO_PRESETS_by_Robby/README.md

 All handhelds (or consoles with a unique display method) have specific presets due to the quirks of their display.
 These are intended to work at any resolution or scaling method applied.

 Some handhelds have had presets with shadow masks created but these are provided as optional within the "With Shadow Masks" folder.
 Use v-integer scaling with any presets that have shadow masks so they remain aligned with the handheld's pixel dimensions.

+## More Resources
+For more extensions and utilities to make your MiSTer even better go here: https://github.com/wizzomafizzo/mrext